cisco/mindmeld/docs/source/userguide/nlp.rst

 Optimize the NLP models
 -----------------------

-The typical experimentation flow for ML-based systems looks like this:
+The typical experimentation flow for Machine Learning-based systems looks like this:

   - Gather representative labeled data